 - 11. A maternal-fetal medicine telephone or formal consult may be considered for women in whom the diagnosis of ICP is entertained.
 ICP cases should be entered into the existing database for ongoing QI purposes. - 12.
-Severe ICP is defined if the maximum total bile acid is ever \geq 40 umol/L - b.
-Therapy - 1.
-The current mainstay of therapy is ursodiol.
+Severe ICP is defined if the maximum total bile acid is ever $\geq$ 40 umol/L b.
+Therapy

+- 1. The current mainstay of therapy is ursodiol.
 It is usually quite effective for relief of maternal symptoms, but it is unclear if it improves perinatal outcomes.
 Less than 10% of ursodiol is absorbed, its site of action being in the enterohepatic circulation, where it enhances bile acid excretion.
 It is an FDA pregnancy class B drug.
 The starting dose is 15 mg/kg/day, usually divided into 3 doses.
 If the patient has not experienced relief within a week, the dose may be increased to 25 mg/kg/day.
 Ursodiol is manufactured as 300 mg capsules and the dose may be rounded off as convenient. - 2.
 Women who do not have severe symptoms, and who have normal bile acids, should wait to have the diagnosis confirmed before starting ursodiol.
 (Ursodiol will lower serum bile acids and then make it impossible to establish the diagnosis.)
 The final diagnosis will need to be a clinical decision of the individual provider dependent on assessment of severity of the symptoms.
 Discussion with MFM for a "second opinion" is always welcome. - 3.
 Antihistamine therapy with diphenhydramine or hydroxyzine is typically not effective for symptom relief.
 However, administration of these drugs at bedtime, when symptoms are usually worse, may help the mother to sleep, as they usually produce drowsiness. - 4.
-Some authorities recommend supplementation with phytonadione (vitamin K) 10 mg orally once a week as prophylaxis for hemorrhagic disease of the newborn, but the evidence is not convincing as to its benefit in this disorder. - c.
-Bile acid monitoring - 1.
-In ICP total bile acids can be monitored on a weekly basis from 36 wks onward. - 2.
-If the maximum TBA \ge 40 < 100, then cervical ripening or delivery can be initiated after 37 0/7 wks. - 3.
-If the maximum TBA \geq 100, then cervical ripening or delivery can be initiated after 36 0/7 wks. - 4.
-If the maximum TBA \geq 10 < 40, then cervical ripening or delivery can begin at 39 0/7 at ANMC - 5.
-If the patient is delivering at a field referral facility, then if the TBA $\ge 10 < 20$, then cervical ripening or delivery can begin at 39 0/7.
-If the maximum TBA is ≥ 20 then the patient should be referred to ANMC at 37 0/7. - d.
-Fetal Surveillance - 1.
-Women with a diagnosis of ICP should undergo fetal surveillance beginning at 32 weeks because of the risk of intrauterine fetal demise.
-It is recommended that patients undergo weekly biophysical profiles.
-The patient should also be instructed in recording daily fetal kick counts.
+Some authorities recommend supplementation with phytonadione (vitamin K) 10 mg orally once a week as prophylaxis for hemorrhagic disease of the newborn, but the evidence is not convincing as to its benefit in this disorder.

+c.
+Bile acid monitoring

+- 1. In ICP total bile acids can be monitored on a weekly basis from 36 wks onward. - 2.
+If the maximum TBA $\geq$ 40, then cervical ripening or delivery can be initiated after 37 0/7 wks. - 3.
+If the maximum TBA $\geq$ 10 < 40, then cervical ripening or delivery can begin at 39 0/7 at ANMC - 4.
+If the patient is delivering at a field referral facility, then if the TBA $\geq 10 < 20$ , then cervical ripening or delivery can begin at 39 0/7.
+If the maximum TBA is $\geq 20$ then the patient should be referred to ANMC at 37 0/7.